-All indented quotes in this post are from Don Hennessy’s book How He Gets Into Her Head: The Mind of the Male Intimate Abuser [*Amazon affiliate link — ACFJ gets a small percentage if you purchase via this link.]
-Emphasis in quotes has been added by me.
+All indented quotes in this post are from Don Hennessy’s book How He Gets Into Her Head: The Mind of the Male Intimate Abuser [Affiliate link] Emphasis in quotes has been added by me.
 We have added this book to our Gift Books Offer in which we offer to give certain books to cash-strapped victims.

 Don Hennessy’s next book, Steps to Freedom, will be coming out in March 2018.
 It will be different from most ‘sympathy’ and ‘support’ books which rely on the target woman to protect herself.
 Instead it talks directly to the target woman while she is being controlled and hopes to give her the permission and the skills to protect her mind and her soul.

 The Abuser is Acting With Intentionality — It Takes us Normals a Long Time to Realize This

 56 thoughts on “The male domestic abuser is a ‘psychephile’ – a sexual offender (Don Hennessy series part 4)”